Georgeholmes81/Georgeholmes81/README.md

 - 👋 Hi, I’m @Georgeholmes81
-- 👀 I’m interested in ...Learning SQL
+- 👀 I’m interested in ...Git
 - 🌱 I’m currently learning ...PCI DSS
 - 💞️ I’m looking to collaborate on ...audits
 - 📫 How to reach me ...georgeholmes81@yahoo.com